 Basically what we want to say is that, if these speakers were dogs, they’d be indoor puppies.
 We know what the wireless in wireless speakers tends to imply a certain dose of portability, but the Onyx Studios aren’t speakers that we can see anyone dragging along for a day at the beach.
 They’re eligible enough for a quick foray into the backyard, but they generally don’t leave the premises.

-So in conclusion, we have to recommend the Onyx Studio 3 over its predecessor.
-It feels a bit odd, saying that so decisively when the speakers look and sound virtually the same, but while they both share many flaws (most notably the horrendous battery life), the Onyx Studio 3 at least fixes many smaller inconveniences that the Studio 2 suffered from.
+In conclusion, we have to recommend the Onyx Studio 3 over its predecessor.
+It feels a bit odd to say that so decisively when the speakers look and sound virtually the same, but while they both share many flaws (most notably the horrendous battery life), the Onyx Studio 3 at least fixes many smaller inconveniences that the Studio 2 suffered from.

-And if you can see yourself making use of the dual sound feature of the Studio 3, then that way cost-effectiveness lies, for sure!
-(Do note that both speakers will still be Mono, you’ll need the Studio 4s if you want to pair two speakers for a genuine Stereo sound)
+If you can see yourself making use of the dual sound feature of the Studio 3, then that way cost-effectiveness lies, for sure!
+(Do note that both speakers will still be Mono, so you’ll need the Studio 4s if you want to pair two speakers for a genuine Stereo sound)

-Now we can’t talk about cost-effectiveness without mentioning the cost.
-After all, the reason you’re interested in the Studio 2 and 3 is that you’ve probably found already that the Studio 4 and 5 iterations don’t meet your budget.
+Now, we can’t talk about cost-effectiveness without mentioning the actual cost.
+After all, the reason you’re interested in the Studio 2 and 3 is probably because you’ve already found that the Studio 4 and 5 iterations don’t meet your budget.

-And once again, if you’re interested in wireless speakers because of their portability, we suggest you forget about both of these and check out this article where we compare the JBL Charge 3 and Flip 4, both of which are much handier for taking with you wherever you go.
+Once again, if portability is what draws you to wireless speakers, we suggest you forget about both of these and check out this article where we compare the JBL Charge 3 and Flip 4, both of which are much handier for taking with you wherever you go.